 Figure 1-1: This photo of the new Hercules Sizing Tester shows the end of a test.
-Next to the unit is a bottle for dispensing the 10-milnk sample.
-The right side illustrates one of the new features -- an RS-232 port for transmitting data to a computer.
+The right side illustrates one of the features - an RS-232 port for transmitting data to a computer.

 Figure 1-2: %Size Addition vs. Size Test Value